Notre-Solutions/Inship-Website/src/pages/index.md

         readMore: "#"
         showReadMore: false
         description: >-
-          InShip Automated Accounts Payable Processing works to eliminate manual supplier invoice processing and payment workflows.
-Most end users of our solution save up to 90 percent in accounts payable related costs compared to legacy manual processing.
-Moreover, because InShip is fully cloud-enabled and integrated into their accounting and/or ERP systems, and due to its seamless ease-of-use, end-users eliminate data re-keying as well as other time consuming chores for increased accuracy and efficiency.
+          InShip Automated Accounts Payable Processing eliminates manual supplier invoices, processing, and payment workflows.
+End-Customers save up to 90% in accounts payable related costs.
+InShip is fully cloud-enabled and integrated into their accounting and/or ERP systems.

-          Our various white label packages will give your users the functionality they need.
+          Eliminating data re-keying and other time-consuming chores for increased accuracy and efficiency.

-          Why Offer Your End-Customers Automated Accounts Payable?
+          **Why Offer Your End-Customers Automated Accounts Payable?**

-          Globenewswire recently reported that the global Accounts Payable automation market is expected to grow at an annual compounded rate of 11 percent, from US$1.9 billion in 2019 to US$3.1 billion in 2024.
-The article cites a number of factors driving this growth including: faster payments and better cash flow, reduced employee fraud, and reduced cost of supplier invoice processing and payments.
+          Globenewswire reported that the Global accounts payable automation market is expected to grow at an annual compounded rate of 11%, from US$1.9 billion in 2019 to US$3.1 billion in 2024.
+The article cites a number of factors driving this growth, including faster payments and better cash flow, reduced employee fraud, and reduced cost of supplier invoice processing and payments.

-          In short, prospective end users see the real benefits of Automated Accounts Payable processing and are quickly embracing this innovative technology.
+          In short, prospective End-Customers see the real benefits of Automated Accounts Payable processing and are quickly embracing this innovative technology.
   sectionC2:
     title: We Integrate With 40+ Packages Including...
     images: